Our big idea

 A good PSHE education will provide children with the knowledge, skills and understanding to lead confident, healthy, nurturing and independent lives.
 Children are living through unique and often stressful times.
 PSHE lessons help to ensure children have a variety of familiar ways to care for themselves and others now and in the future.
 On top of this, they will explore a sense of identity in the wider world by learning about their role within and connection to it.
 Exploring issues of the environment, money, diversity will give the pupils greater stability when it comes to preparing for the next stages of their lives.

-As of September 2020, primary schools now teach Relationships Education as part of the statutory curriculum.
-The children are taught to recognise different kinds of families and relationships, learn how to recognise prejudice and develop respect for themselves, their peers and their communities.
+Since September 2020, primary schools have taught Relationships Education as part of the statutory curriculum.
+The children are taught to recognise different kinds of families and relationships, learn how to recognise prejudice and develop respect for themselves, their peers and their communities and well as how to be healthy.

 Spiritual, Moral, Social and Cultural development